a16z-infra/sunlight/README.md

 1. **Fact extraction**: identify, condense, and reorder claims made in your writing
 2. **Bias analysis**: assess your piece's underlying perspective in a brief report
 3. **Slant tagging**: using the bias report, assign a short label for categorization
-4. **Copy editing**: combining the above elements, rework the piece for objectivity while retaining the same factual skeleton

 ## Disclaimer